laravel-ja/ja-docs-5.7/original-en/upgrade.md

 **Likelihood Of Impact: Very Low**

-The signatures of the `make` and `forever` methods of the `Illuminate/Contracts/Cookie/Factory` interface [have been changed](https://github.com/laravel/framework/pull/23200).
+The signatures of the `make` and `forever` methods of the `Illuminate\Contracts\Cookie\Factory` interface [have been changed](https://github.com/laravel/framework/pull/23200).
 If you are implementing this interface, you should update these methods in your implementation.

 ### Database